Spokane County Behavioral Health

 The Public Defender initially advises all prospective clients of their constitutional rights and legal options with potential sentencing outcomes, then serves as the client's legal adviser while in the program.

 The Case Manager presents the individual treatment reports at the weekly team meeting and provides clinical recommendations.

 The CCO is the “eyes and ears” of the Judge in the community, responsible for community safety through monitoring housing arrangements, employment, and other field-supervision activities.

-The Therapeutic Courts Coordinator is responsible for oversight of the financial resources, policies and procedures, and education/training.
+The Felony Therapeutic Courts Coordinator is responsible for oversight of programmatic policies and procedures, financial resources and education/training.